 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

-First, go to android studio page and download android studio zip by using
+First, go to the android studio page and download the android studio zip by using

 Once the installation is finished, You can access the android studio from the dash or app launcher or use the following command to start: